-Animals use camouflage from necessity.
+Animals have natural camouflage, traits that have evolved over thousands of years.
 I can understand that.
 Man copied the idea and used it during WWl.
 Okay, if we must have war, camo is smart.

 To be properly camouflaged you have to try to blend in with the colours around you.
 Sand coloured khaki for the desert, dark blue or gray on rocky terrain.
 But by far the most popular style of camo-clothing is the kind with splotches of olive green, brown, and beige.

 In the Vietnam war, camo-gear was everywhere and has been popular ever since.
 But has the marketing gone a bit too far?
 In many cases I have to wonder, what is the purpose of wearing or using camo-gear?

 For civilians, there seems to be little reason to wear camouflage.

 1) hikers, who may want to hide so they can see more animals while out on a nature walk, and

 2) hunters, trying to hide from animals they are stalking.